Latest Module Specifications

 |

 Description To provide the students with clinical exposure and the ability to engage with clinicians successfully to solve design problems.
-To expose students to real world problems associated with the use of a range of current surgical devices.
-To provide students with the necessary skills to solve design problems in relation to specific surgical devices in conjunction with clinicians.
-To familiarise students with the means by which the intellectual property in novel devices can be protected and the options available to bring such ideas to market.
-To develop the necessary skills to communicate effectively with medical practitioners.
+To expose students to real world problems associated with the use of a range of current clinical scenarios.
+The focus is on clinical needs identification, needs synthesis, concept generation, and early concept screening that incorporates not only technical and clinical feasibility but also intellectual property assessments (patentability and freedom to operate), regulatory pathways, reimbursement considerations, and business model insights; recognising that these are essential criteria during Biodesign concept screening.
+The module facilitates students to develop the necessary skills to communicate effectively with medical practitioners and to solve design problems in relation to clinical needs in conjunction with clinicians.
 To engender in the students an awareness of the constraints within the environment of medical practitioners and the ethical implications of their work.
-To introduce students to ethical dilemmas facing medical innovators, including global inequalities (UN SDG 10) and issues pertaining to Good Health and Well-being (UN SDG 3). | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+By integrating perspectives from healthcare systems, regulatory science, reimbursement landscapes, and early value modelling, students will learn to frame problems and select concepts that are not only technically sound but also viable within real world clinical and commercial contexts.
+The module introduces students to ethical dilemmas facing medical innovators, including global inequalities (UN SDG 10) and issues pertaining to Good Health and Well-being (UN SDG 3). | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |